-Fall and spring semester.
-Senior Lecturer Miyama and Professor Tawa.2016-17: Offered in Fall 2016 and Spring 2017
+Fall and spring semesters.
+Senior Lecturer Miyama and Professor Tawa.2018-19: Offered in Fall 2018 and Spring 2019

 This course is designed for students who have already begun studying Japanese in high school, other schools, or at home before coming to Amherst, but have not finished learning basic Japanese structures or acquired a substantial number of characters (Kanji).
 This course is also for individuals whose proficiency levels of the four skills (speaking, listening, reading, and writing) are uneven to a noticeable degree.
 Small groups based on the students’ proficiency levels will be formed, so that instruction accords with the needs of each group.
 Students will be required to practice with the materials that are on the course website at the college.